Learning about Device Management

 • dormakaba RFID Encoder I—Legacy encoders.
 Unsupported configuration for enhanced security mode.

-• dormakaba RFID Encoder II—Required for enhanced security mode.
+• dormakaba RFID Encoder II—Required for enhanced security mode and all cloud deployments.
 The part number 75720 displays on the underside of the encoder.
-Unsupported configuration when Enhanced Security Mode is disabled.

 For the latest supported firmware versions, refer to the product release notes.